trdotpy/woof-social/README.md

 ## Overview

-This is a social network where the users are animals.
-This was a fun idea was inspired by Facebook.
+This is a social network where the users are animals inspired by Facebook.

+**Note: This was just for fun - this app is not actually intended for dogs to use.**

 The home page consists of user stories, posts, notifications, news, a friends list and account info.